tdonohue/DSpace-Spring-Boot/dspace-ui/README.md

   * You can also run it directly from any IDE.
 Just select the `org.dspace.ui.Application` task to run.
   * When running from the IDE, it will use `src/main/resources/application.properties` by default.
 6. Access it: http://localhost:8080/

+## UPDATES

+As of Feb 2016, this Prototype was also enhanced to show off some basic "REST-like" capabilities of Item view pages.

+Simply visit an Item View page and click the "JSON View" or "XML View" buttons.
+They give a view of the same underlying data, in JSON or XML format, respectively.
+For the code behind this, see the ItemController class.

+This feature shows off the ability to perform ["content negotiation" using Spring Boot/MVC](https://spring.io/blog/2013/05/11/content-negotiation-using-spring-mvc).
+The goal is to demonstrate how we could refactor the existing REST API so that it actually becomes a part of the new UI, and both would share the same underlying business logic.